noahehall/theBookOfNoah/_javascript.md

   - web sockets: a persistent connection to a server
   - sourcemaps: tell the browser to convert line and column offsets 'for' exceptions thrown in the bundle file back into the offsets and filenames of the original sources.
   - transpilation: ES6 > Babel > ES5
   - metaprogrammaning: all about the underlying mechanics of the language, rather than “high level” data modelling or business logic.
-If programming can be described as “making programs”, metaprogramming could be described as “making programs making programs”
+If programming can be described as “making programs”, meta-programming could be described as “making programs making programs”
     + Code Generation, aka eval & friends -
     + Reflection - finding out about and adjusting the structure and semantics of your application
       + Functions: